I first wrote this blog 8 years ago it is still relevant today. Several areas have been updated and I have added some new perspectives.

 Exactly 234 years ago, a group of brave, brilliant and industrious individuals met in a steamy Philadelphia room and agreed to do something that had never been done before—start a revolution.
 The risks were great; the price that was paid was high in terms of lives lost, lives destroyed and money, but in the end the reward was unmatched in human history.
 The American Revolution gave us a country where freedom is sacred.

-Today despite a challenging economy we have the freedom to express ourselves and pursue our business as well as our personal dreams.
+Today despite a challenging economy (remember this was written in 2010) we have the freedom to express ourselves and pursue our business as well as our personal dreams.
 For many the dream is being an entrepreneur or a small business owner or simply pursuing a career in a chosen profession or industry.
 Having this choice is an integral part of our national character and a driver of the entrepreneurial spirit.
 While entrepreneurs and small businesses are under attack from many directions, the American entrepreneurial spirit lives on.
+(2018 update – the economic climate and environment for businesses on a national level and in many states have changed.
+Companies small and large are hiring at a robust rate and as a matter of fact there are more jobs available than qualified people to fill them.
+Companies are giving bonuses and GDP has steadily grown each month for the past year and a half.
+The attacks on businesses and harsh regulation are both on the decline.)

 Today’s social media and personal branding gurus like Gary Vaynerchuk (@garyvee), Dan Dchawbel (@DanSchawbel), Guy Kawasaki (@guykawasaki), Peter Shankman (@skydiver), Seth Godin and others are taking similar approaches as the Founding Fathers.
 The Founding Fathers published articles and spoke to small and large groups to educate, motivate and inspire individuals to become part of a movement that included the individual but also was much larger than any single person.